JonMurphy/RPZ_add-on/README.md

  2. Keep in mind there may be overlap between an RPZ list and a list offered in [IP Address Blocklists](https://www.ipfire.org/docs/configuration/firewall/ipblocklist).
 Please review the lists chosen before activating.

- 3. Each RPZ file begins with a SOA record defining the update rate.
-Tests show that unbound defines a downcounter for the 'automagical' update of the file.
-A reload operation of unbound resets these counters.
-Therefore a reload period shorter than a specific update time disables the auto update of this RPZ file.
-    * Defining or removing RPZ config files restarts unbound!

 ## Recommended RPZ lists
  1. [Hagezi - DNS Blocklists](https://github.com/hagezi/dns-blocklists?tab=readme-ov-file#zap-dns-blocklists---for-a-better-internet)